Schedule

 3:30 p.m.
 Concurrent Sessions

-• Historical Studies III – Location TBA
+• Historical Studies III – Demaray 353

 Anders Holmen-Crow, “John Wesley and Clement of Alexandria: Christological Divergences”